Emotional Intelligence: Top 20 Strategies to Become More Emotionally Intelligent

 They adapt more easily to challenges and are competent in resolving differences and coming up with more positive solutions.

 4. Coping With Life Challenges

-Emotionally intelligent people have the ability to calm their mind and body, which helps them view things from a clearer and more objective perspective.
+Emotionally intelligent people have the ability to calm their minds and bodies, which helps them view things from a clearer and more objective perspective.

-Greater calmness, objectivity and clarity help them become more resilience where life’s challenges are concerned.
+Greater calmness, objectivity, and clarity help them become more resilient where life’s challenges are concerned.